Chandler/planet-labs-cookbook/tutorials/intro_part_2_activation.md

 This tutorial will walk you through how to download your first image from the API.

-Downloading a large amount of imagery from our API can be tricky, when you're done with this tutorial you may want to check this out: [Large AOI Best Practices](large_aoi_best_practices.md)
+Downloading a large amount of imagery from our API can be tricky.
+So when you're done with this tutorial you may want to check this out: [Large AOI Best Practices](large_aoi_best_practices.md)

 * [Accessing a Single Item](#single)
 * [Asset Types](#types)